In this article you will find the following:

 Here’s how to do this with MacKeeper:

-- In MacKeeper, select Antivirus from the sidebar
+- In MacKeeper, select Antivirus from the sidebar.

-- Click Start scan
+- Click Start scan.

-- Wait for the scan to complete
+- Wait for the scan to complete.

 - If MacKeeper locates any malware, select it, and click the Quarantine button.

 MacKeeper is not just antivirus software.
-It has features like clearing disc space, blocking ads, preventing ID theft, and more.
+It has features like clearing disk space, blocking ads, preventing ID theft, and more.
 Download and try it out now with the first fix completely free.
 What have you got to lose?

 Why Your Mac Is Stuck on The Apple Logo When Booting